dbt-labs/jaffle-shop-classic/README.md

 Install Python 3.11 and the dependencies listed in the requirements files.

 The `jaffle_shop` directory has the usual dbt objects and can be run in the usual way.
-In the `tests` subdirectory are the unit tests for the dbt models.
+The unit tests for the dbt models are in the `tests` subdirectory.

 The `code_coverage` directory is the package that will generate a coverage metric for the dbt models' unit tests.
-We can't measure line hits like we can with Python code, but we can measure the number of models that have unit tests and the number of models that have unit tests and _which of their CTEs_ have unit tests.
+We can't measure line hits like we can with Python code, but we can measure the number of models that have unit tests and _which of their CTEs_ have unit tests.

 To run the code coverage report, compile the project and run the code coverage package: